ChickeyX/Asymmetric-Cipher/README.md

 ## Description

 This is an example of asymmetric cryptography in Python.
-It will allow you to encrypt a file using the public key of the intended recipient, ensuring only they are able to decrypt it with their private key.
+It will allow you to encrypt a `.txt` file using the public key of the intended recipient, ensuring only they are able to decrypt it with their private key.

 ## Usage